 Residential Uses Residential Uses Permitted Min.
 Land Area per Unit/Max.
-Height Height From Ultimate S Line Not Property Abutting reet On Panhandle Building Site from Any Zone Permitted By Right With SDP/UP Density Limit Front Side Rear Side Rear Property Line PC "Planned Community" District The purpose of this district is to provide the authority, regulations and procedures whereby large land areas can be planned, zoned, developed and administered as individual integrated communities Accessory Dwelling Units and Junior Accessory Dwelling Units For each pro ordinance the boundaries o at specifies l and use reg gulations ar PD "Planned Development" Combining District The purpose of the PD "Planned Development" Combining District is to provide flexibility whereby land may be developed utilizing innovative site planning techniques (e.g., clustering of units and shared parking) to produce a development project that will preserve the community health, safety and general welfare and maintain the character of the surrounding neighborhood.
-Accessory Dwelling Units and Junior Accessory Dwelling Units Planned (unit) developments not otherwise permitted through base district regulations. planned deve standards, a elopment prond other prov nd other prov , or not part ojects shall l visions.
-Pro of a planne be permitte jects locate d developn d subject to ed within this nent, shall c the use re s district that comply with gulations, d at are not a
+Height Density Limit Ultimate S 1 Line Not Str roperty Abutting eet On Panhandle Building Site from Any Zone PC "Planned Community" District Permitted By Right The purpose of this district is to provide the authority, regulations and procedures whereby large land areas can be planned, zoned, developed and administered as individual integrated communities Accessory Dwelling Units and Junior Accessory Dwelling Units With SDP/UP PD "Planned Development" Combining District The purpose of the PD "Planned Development" Combining District is to provide flexibility whereby land may be developed utilizing innovative site planning techniques (e.g., clustering of units and shared parking) to produce a development project that will preserve the community health, safety and general welfare and maintain the character of the surrounding neighborhood.
+Accessory Dwelling Units and Junior Accessory Dwelling Units Planned (unit) developments not otherwise permitted through base district regulations. planned deve standards, a elopment prond other prov nd other prov , or not part ojects shall t visions.
+Proj of a planne oe permitte jects locate d developn d subject to ed within this nent, shall c the use reg district tha gulations, de nt are not a